wassimk/gh-navigator.nvim/README.md

 }
 ```

-Specifying the `cmd` will lazy load the plugin when you first use one of the commands.

-I'll also be actively working off the `main` branch, so use versioned releases with the `version` key to avoid unexpected breaking changes.
+I'll also be actively developing this plugin using the `main` branch, so use versioned releases with the `version` key to avoid unexpected breaking changes.

 ### Commands